zkamvar/isc-proposal/isc-proposal.md

 How could this be extended / developed in the future by yourself and/or the community in general?
 -->

-Future work for this would be to examine the dependency provisioning structure for the workbench and generalising it for more languages.
+Future work for this would be to examine the dependency provisioning structure for the workbench and generalise it for more languages.
 Moreover, ports of The Workbench to other languages can help lesson developers who simply do not wish to use R as an interface.

 ### Key risks